tiancongli/Tweet-ADR-detection/README.txt

+This program clarifies how to extract features from tweets and use supervised machine learning methods to determine whether a tweet contains an ADR.
+We will use Weka as the machine learning package.

 This file describes the files and dirs about extracting features on tweets.

 The package is in 7 files and 7 directory: